sap-tutorials/Tutorials/tutorials/cp-cli-automate-operations/cp-cli-automate-operations.md

 -	SAP HANA Cloud

 Setting up such an environment for each new project can be very tedious and time-consuming.
-Luckily, the sapcp CLI can be used to automate these operations -- a new environment can be set up very quickly with the single click of a button.
+Luckily, the btp CLI can be used to automate these operations -- a new environment can be set up very quickly with the single click of a button.

 In this tutorial, you act as a member of Atomic's DevOps department.
-Your department has decided to use the sapcp CLI to automate these operations, including the creation of a Cloud Foundry space and an instance of the SAP HANA Cloud service in the space.
+Your department has decided to use the btp CLI to automate these operations, including the creation of a Cloud Foundry space and an instance of the SAP HANA Cloud service in the space.

 For this example, you can download an automation script that we've prepared in advance and execute it to set up the new environment.